My dog eats grass. Is that normal? Now, that’s a good question.

 A sign of boredom

-In some cases, pica behavior is also observed among dogs when they get.
+In some cases, pica behavior is also observed among dogs when they get older.
 This is more common among puppies and younger dogs.

 Because of this, it’s very important that you keep your canine friends engaged in active play or brain-boosting activities to ease their boredom.